Board Mandates and Committees

 VII.
 Board Mandate Review

-On an annual basis, the Board reviews this mandate and approves such changes as are necessary.
+On an annual basis, and as may otherwise be required, the Board reviews this mandate and approves such changes as are necessary.

 Mandate of the Chair of the Board of Directors